Mary Burton, Michigan, USA

+My uncle was my father’s older brother.
 When I was a child, my aunt and uncle lived a few hours away from my parents.
-My uncle was my father’s older brother.
-They didn’t have any children, and lived in a small house in a factory town.
+They didn’t have children and lived in a small house in a factory town.

-My uncle walked with a cane after he was diagnosed with Multiple Sclerosis.
+My uncle walked with a cane after he was diagnosed with multiple sclerosis.
 Back in the 1950s, he was considered unable to work, so my aunt worked full-time to support them.
-She also was responsible for her elderly mother, who lived with them too.
+She was responsible for her elderly mother, who lived with them too.
 At 10 years old, I didn’t understand that their financial situation was precarious.

-Many years later, my aunt told me about going to settle up with the funeral home after my uncle died—when she discovered Dad had already paid it in full.
+Many years later, my aunt told me about going to settle up with the funeral home after my uncle died.
+She discovered Dad had already paid it in full.

-Although my discovery thwarted my dad’s effort that time, I learned a lot about generosity, pride, and how people help one another out while leaving their dignity intact.
-My dad has been gone for two years, but even now I find myself continuing to learn from his example.
-There is always a way to help people without taking away the most important things that remain to them.
+Although my discovery thwarted my dad’s effort that time, I learned a lot about generosity, pride, and how people help one another while leaving their dignity intact.
+My dad has been gone for two years, but I continue to learn from his example.
+There is always a way to help people without taking away their pride.

 A lot of elderly people today are in the same situation as his uncle and aunt, they have little income and barely make it every month.
 Ten dollars isn’t worth much today but it can make a difference to some people.